The New York Optimist July 2008, Vol. 01: Issue 01

 On August 24, 2007, Dimension Development Company of Natchitoches,

-convert the hotel into a Waldorf Astoria.
-It was not immediately known whether the
+plans to convert the hotel into a Waldorf Astoria.
+It was not immediately

 Reference-www.wikipedia.org

-many people know that former president Herbert Hoover and retired general
+hotel.
+Not many people know that former president Herbert Hoover and

 However, one of the most famous things to come out of the Waldorf-Astoria, was the Waldorf salad.
 Invented in 1896 by Oscar Tschirky the hotels maître d'hôtel, the dish became an immediate success.